 To go there you need to take the Transilien from Paris Nord to L’isle Adam train H that runs every hour every day and it takes 48mins.

 This stunning medieval town was built to accommodate an annual trading fair linking northern Europe with the Mediterranean.
 In 2001 it was made a UNESCO World Heritage Site.
 Each summer, the town’s biggest attraction is its weekend-long medieval fair reenactment but it is worth a visit on any day of the year.
 Provins is so close that without leaving the Île-de-France region you can visit in a day.

 The easiest way to get to Provins from Paris is by taking the SNCF Transilien Line P from Gare de l’Est. Trains leave every hour, and the journey takes about an hour and 20 minutes, of course, using your Navigo card!

 One of the most well know castles in the entire world, Versailles is just a dream place to visit, even if you have visited already you can go to the gardens and enjoy a picnic, or even to the small coffee shop to admire the beautiful atmosphere.

 Also to go to Versailles is one of the easiest since you need to only take the RER C directly to le château de Versailles.
 It usually takes between one hour and one hour and a half to get to the castle depending on your initial location, you just need to go to your closest metro you can find around you and see which station is closest to RER C.

-I hope you enjoyed reading this guide and take advantage of your Navigo Card!
+I hope you enjoyed reading this guide and that you enjoy your next Navigo Staycation!